 Please note that some dates will operate in reverse to the itinerary as published on this website.
 These dates will stay first in Dresden for two nights followed by two nights in Berlin.
 You will experience the same tours and visits.

 Not included in the price is the Trabi Safari in Berlin.
 From £90 per person - See Hand Picked for You section for details.

 Trabi Safari in Berlin - from £90 per person

 Experience this eclectic capital from a truly unique perspective - behind the wheel of the official car of the DDR, the Trabant, affectionately known by the locals as a Trabi.
 Take a trundle back in time through Berlin's cobbled streets in convoy with a colourful string of these much-loved cars on a Trabi Safari.
 After a short introduction to the four-stroke, and manual gear box, and some pointers on how to get the most out of your ride, follow the guide car out on the streets and back in time for a potentially hair raising and truly unforgettable experience.

-Price from £90 per person.
-A minimun number of guests is required.
-This cannot be booked online, please call us to pre-book this optional experience.
+A minimum number of guests is required.
+This cannot be booked online, please call us to pre-book this experience.

 Alan and Carol Didymus

 Hi, just returned from our latest Riviera excursion, to Berlin and Dresden etc; and both my wife Carol, and I would like to say how much we appreciated, and enjoyed the holiday.
 Chris, the Tour guide, was excellent, as are all you...